OneDrive/onedrive-api-docs/docs/rest-api/api/table_post_columns.md

   "values": "values-value"
 }
 ```
-In the request body, supply a JSON representation of [WorkbookTableColumn](../resources/tablecolumn.md) object.
+In the request body, supply a JSON representation of [TableColumn](../resources/tablecolumn.md) object.
 ##### Response
 Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,
-  "@odata.type": "microsoft.graph.workbookTableColumn"
+  "@odata.type": "microsoft.graph.tableColumn"
 } -->
 ```http
 HTTP/1.1 201 Created